tomphp/container-configurator/README.md

 You can create your own custom file reader by implementing the `TomPHP\ContainerConfigurator\FileReader\FileReader` interface.
-Once you have created your file reader, you can the `withFileReader(string $extension, string $readerClassName)` method to enable the reader.
+Once you have created it, you can use the
+`withFileReader(string $extension, string $readerClassName)` method to enable the it

 **IMPORTANT**: `withFileReader()` must be called before calling `configFromFile()` or `configFromFiles()`!